Wednesday, October 07, 2009

 Adsorption is partially the result of forces of attraction at the surface of a particle that cause soluble organic materials to adhere to the activated carbon.
 The limited water solubility of many organic substances will affect AC adsorption of these molecules.

-This applies to most metals from the periodic table, including calcium, magnesium, etc., and for this reason most essential minerals are not removed by activated carbon unless chelated or if they loose their positive charge due to oxidative processes of the Redox Potential (which is another reason to replenish these positive mineral ions, please see this article for further information: The Aquarium Redox Potential)
+This applies to most metals from the periodic table, including calcium, magnesium, etc., and for this reason most essential minerals are not removed by activated carbon unless chelated but they can loose their positive charge due to oxidative processes of the Redox Potential, which is another reason to replenish these ESSENTIAL positive mineral ions, especially if carbon is used.

 This positive/negative ionization is why DOC (organics) will also negatively affect the Aquarium/Pond Redox Balance